Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Results

-Eight post-stroke patients participated in two separate visits involving \textit{Therapist-Exoskeleton-Patient} interaction (TEPI) and conventional manual therapy (CMT).
+Eight post-stroke patients participated in two separate visits involving TEPI and CMT.
+The order of the two visits was randomized and equally balanced across participants, with four completing TEPI first and four completing CMT first.
 In the TEPI visit, both the therapist and the patient wore lower-limb exoskeletons, with virtual springs and dampers rendered between their hip and knee joints.
-The stiffness parameters of the virtual connection, reported in Supplementary Table 1, were determined on a subject-specific basis according to the physical therapist’s assessment of each patient’s needs; these parameters were adjusted as needed during the training sessions.
-Our framework allows us to independently change the spring-damper parameters for the patient's exoskeleton (i.e., $K_p$, $B_p$) and the therapist's exoskeleton (i.e., $K_p$, $B_p$), thus modifying the amount of torque feedback each partner perceives from one another.
+The stiffness parameters of the virtual connection, reported in Table S1, were determined on a subject-specific basis according to the physical therapist’s assessment of each patient’s needs; these parameters were adjusted as needed during the training sessions.
+Our framework allowed us to independently change the spring-damper parameters for the patient's exoskeleton ($K_p$, $B_p$) and the therapist's exoskeleton ($K_t$, $B_t$), thus modifying the amount of torque feedback each partner perceives from one another.
 The range of virtual stiffnesses implemented was $K_p$ $\in$ [49, 64]~Nm/rad for the patient and $K_t$ $\in$ [25, 64]~Nm/rad for the physical therapist.
 Damping was selected proportional to the square root of the stiffness to maintain a constant damping ratio and avoid oscillatory behaviors.

-Some important outcomes of a therapy session for post-stroke patients include increasing range of motion, increasing step length and step height of the paretic limb, and maintaining high intensity (i.e., effort) during the session.
+Some desired outcomes of a therapy session for post-stroke patients include increasing range of motion, increasing step length and step height of the paretic limb, and maintaining high intensity (effort) during the session.
 We investigated how these metrics varied between TEPI and CMT sessions, where patients walked on a treadmill set to 0.2~m/s for three 10-minute blocks while receiving each type of training intervention.